Galaxy containers are packaged environments that are optimized to run Meteor. Each container runs one copy of an app.

 - The app was working correctly, but it was overwhelmed by the number of connections or the load placed on it.
 Consequently, its container ran out of memory, was killed and restarted.

 If constant uptime is a core requirement, we recommend running your app on more than 1 container.
-Since periodic system updates and container restarts can be expected on Galaxy, this can help prevent unwanted downtime.
-When an app runs on multiple containers, traffic can be routed elsewhere when a single container becomes unresponsive.
+This will protect your uptime against your app crashing or spontaneous hardware/network failures.
+When an app runs on multiple containers, traffic can be routed elsewhere when a single container fails or becomes unresponsive.
+(Automated machine replacements generally do not cause downtime, as we will start a new instance of your container on a new machine and wait for it to become healthy before stopping your existing container.)

-Please note that, if you do choose to run a 1 container app, downtime will be unavoidable in the event of a container restart or a new deployment.
-Due to the need for system maintenance, we cannot guarantee that containers will not be restarted.
+Please note that, if you do choose to run a 1 container app, downtime will be unavoidable in the event of a container crash or a machine failure.
+Single container apps are not appropriate for apps with strong uptime requirements.